 Kara Lawson, the head women’s basketball coach at Duke University and a 2008 Olympic gold medalist, led the inaugural U.S. Olympic 3x3 Women's Basketball Team to an 8-1 record and gold medal at the Tokyo Olympic Games, which was the debut of 3x3 as an Olympic event.
 In recognition of her leadership, Lawson was named the 2021 USA Basketball 3x3 Coach of the Year on Dec.
 9, 2021.

-Lawson returns to USA Basketball in a five-on-five coaching role for the 2022 FIBA Women's World Cup after being announced as an assistant coach on July 28.
-She was recently a court coach for the 2022 USA National Team's spring minicamp in Minneapolis.
+Lawson returned to USA Basketball in a five-on-five coaching role for the 2022 FIBA Women's World Cup, serving as an assistant coach for the 2022 USA National Team, which won World Cup gold in Sydney.
+She was also a court coach for the 2022 USA National Team's spring minicamp in Minneapolis.

 Lawson has helped USA Basketball teams to seven 3x3 gold medals since 2017, including on the women’s side at the 2020 Olympics, 2017 and 2019 FIBA 3x3 U18 World Cups and 2018 Youth Olympic Games; on the men’s side at the 2019 FIBA 3x3 U18 World Cup; and with both the U.S. men’s and women’s team at the 2019 Pan American Games.